In the news: New food waste caddies to be delivered across the borough

 "Recycling your food waste is a simple way to reduce your environmental impact - use your new caddies for all your cooked and raw food, your peelings and bones, and do your bit to keep our streets clean and our planet healthy."

-For more information on the council's upcoming separated food and garden waste collection service, visit: Food and garden waste collections are improving in Autumn 2022
+For more information on the council's upcoming separated food and garden waste collection service, visit: Food and garden waste collections are improving this October

 Published 18 July 2022